-7.1 Price Control
+7.1 Price Control for Pharmaceuticals and Medical Devices

 The USA has little in the way of price controls for pharmaceutical products and medical devices.
 Therefore, in most cases, the manufacturer of a product sets the initial price and adjusts prices (including rebates and other price concessions) over time in response to market conditions.
 However, there are a few federal laws that cap pharmaceutical prices to certain purchasers or require minimum rebate levels: